Kleenex: History

-Kleenex trademark
+Trademark

-The original Kleenex trademark application at the United States Patent and Trademark Office (USPTO) was filed in the class of Medical, Beauty, & Agricultural Services by Cellucotton Products Company of Neenah, Wisconsin, on Saturday July 12, 1924.
-The description provided to the USPTO was "absorbent pads or sheets for removing cold cream."
+The original Kleenex trademark application at the United States Patent and Trademark Office (USPTO) was filed in the class of Medical, Beauty, & Agricultural Services by Cellucotton Products Company of Neenah, Wisconsin, on July 12, 1924.
+The description provided to the USPTO was "absorbent pads or sheets for removing cold cream".

-The first use for the drawing and stylized word mark in commerce was on June 12, 1924.
+In the application, Cellucotton claimed that it had used the drawing and stylized word mark in commerce since June 12, 1924.
 USPTO granted trademark registration on November 25, 1924.
 International Cellucotton Products Company officially assigned trademark interest and good will of the business to Kimberly-Clark Corporation on September 30, 1955.
-Kimberly-Clark Corporation of Neenah, Wisconsin is the current registered owner of the Kleenex trademark.
+Kimberly-Clark Corporation of Neenah, Wisconsin, is the current registered owner of the Kleenex trademark.

+Nationwide marketing in the United States of Kleenex (as a means of removing cold cream rather than as a tissue for sneezes) was rolled out in the first week of September 1924 in Chicago with an ad for the Walgreen drug store chain on September 2 and with an offer on September 4 for a free sample in New York City.

-In the US, the Kleenex name has become - in common usage but not in law - genericized.
+In the U.S., the Kleenex name has become—in common usage but not in law—genericized.
 The popularity of the product has led to the use of its name to refer to any facial tissue, regardless of the brand.
 Many dictionaries, including Merriam-Webster and Oxford, now include definitions in their publications defining it as such.

+In 2023 Kimberly-Clark announced that it would no longer be selling the brand in Canada, citing transportation costs.
+It had a 16 percent market share at the time, but the cost of shipping meant profitability was low.

+Diapers

+In 1978, Kimberly-Clark introduced Kleenex Super Dry diapers with wetness indicators in the form of a design that fades and lightens as the inside of the diaper becomes wetter.
+The Huggies brand, introduced in 1977, is the current brand of diaper products for Kimberly-Clark.